Post

 end

-Although it has been declared to be deprecated, Cocoapods is still common in older iOS projects.
+Although it has been declared to be deprecated, Cocoapods is still very common in older iOS projects.
 Here we simply add SnapKit as a demo.

 XCodeGen